Prince estate tries to block new music release

-NEW YORK: Prince’s estate moved to block the release of several decade-old tracks, casting a cloud over commemorations of the pop legend’s passing.
+NEW YORK: Prince’s estate moved Wednesday (Thursday in Manila) to block the release of several decade-old tracks, casting a cloud over commemorations of the pop legend’s passing.

 An independent label had announced plans to release a six-track EP of Prince songs, entitled “Deliverance,” on Friday which marks one year since The Purple One’s sudden death.